ev-map/EVMap/doc/api_keys.md

 <details>
 <summary>How to obtain an API key</summary>

-The API is not publically available, contact [fronyx](https://fronyx.io/contact-us/) to get an API key and documentation.
+The API is not publicly available, contact [fronyx](https://fronyx.io/contact-us/) to get an API key and documentation.

 If you don't want to test this functionality, simply leave the API key blank.